maxoliverbr/end-2-end-real-time-ml/README.md

 * anomaly detection, or
 * whatever problem that needs ML models to quickly adapt to changing patterns

-leveraging the power of the [TurboML platform](https://turbo.ml).

 Let's dive in!

 ## The problem

 Every time your credit card is used online by someone (hopefully you), your card issuer has to check whether the transaction is legitimate.

-Behind the scenes, your credit card issuer (e.g. Visa, Mastercard, etc.) runs a modular real time ML system, that
+Behind the scenes, your credit card issuer (e.g. Visa, Mastercard, etc.) runs a real time ML system, that

 1. Ingests the transaction data